Brusque, Santa Catarina

 Brusque is a city in the state of Santa Catarina, Brazil.
-It was founded in 1860, by 55 German immigrants.
+It was founded on August 4, 1860, by 55 German immigrants.

 The city was originally called Colônia Itajahy, but on 17 January 1890 it was renamed Brusque after former Santa Catarina province president Francisco Carlos de Araújo Brusque.

 Sports

-The official football team is Brusque Futebol Clube, founded on October 12, 1987.
+Brusque is home to Clube Atlético Carlos Renaux, the first professional football team in the state, founded on September 14, 1913.
+Currently, their official football team is Brusque Futebol Clube, founded on October 12, 1987.

-Brusque has a strong women's volleyball team in the Superliga Brasileira de Voleibol.
+Brusque has a strong women's volleyball team, Abel Moda Vôlei, in the Superliga Brasileira de Voleibol.